Spread of Islam: Balkans

-In Balkan history, historical writing on the topic of conversion to Islam was, and still is, a highly charged political issue.
-It is intrinsically linked to the issues of formation of national identities and rival territorial claims of the Balkan states.
+In Balkan history, writing on conversion to Islam has been, and remains, a highly charged political issue.
+It is intrinsically linked to the issues of national identity formation and rival territorial claims among the Balkan states.
 The generally accepted nationalist discourse of the current Balkan historiography defines all forms of Islamization as results of the Ottoman government's centrally organized policy of conversion or dawah.
-The truth is that Islamization in each Balkan country took place in the course of many centuries, and its nature and phase was determined not by the Ottoman government but by the specific conditions of each locality.
+The truth is that Islamization in each Balkan country took place over many centuries, and its nature and phase were determined not by the Ottoman government but by the specific conditions of each locality.
 Ottoman conquests were initially military and economic enterprises, and religious conversions were not their primary objective.
 True, the statements surrounding victories all celebrated the incorporation of territory into Muslim domains, but the actual Ottoman focus was on taxation and making the realms productive, and a religious campaign would have disrupted that economic objective.

 Ottoman Islamic standards of toleration allowed for autonomous "nations" (millets) in the Empire, under their own personal law and under the rule of their own religious leaders.
-As a result, vast areas of the Balkans remained mostly Christian during the period of Ottoman domination.
-In fact, the Eastern Orthodox Churches had a higher position in the Ottoman Empire, mainly because the Patriarch resided in Istanbul and was an officer of the Ottoman Empire.
+As a result, vast areas of the Balkans remained predominantly Christian during Ottoman rule.
+In fact, the Eastern Orthodox Churches held a higher position in the Ottoman Empire, mainly because the Patriarch resided in Istanbul and served as an officer of the Ottoman Empire.
 In contrast, Roman Catholics, while tolerated, were suspected of loyalty to a foreign power (the Papacy).
-It is no surprise that the Roman Catholic areas of Bosnia, Kosovo and northern Albania, ended up with more substantial conversions to Islam.
-The defeat of the Ottomans in 1699 by the Austrians resulted in their loss of Hungary and present-day Croatia.
-The remaining Muslim converts in both elected to leave "lands of unbelief" and moved to territory still under the Ottomans.
-Around this point in time, new European ideas of romantic nationalism started to seep into the Empire, and provided the intellectual foundation for new nationalistic ideologies and the reinforcement of the self-image of many Christian groups as subjugated peoples.
+It is no surprise that the Roman Catholic areas of Bosnia, Kosovo, and northern Albania ended up with more substantial conversions to Islam.
+The Austrians' defeat of the Ottomans in 1699 resulted in their loss of Hungary and present-day Croatia.
+The remaining Muslim converts in both elected to leave the "lands of unbelief" and moved to territory still under Ottoman rule.
+Around this point in time, new European ideas of romantic nationalism started to seep into the Empire and provided the intellectual foundation for new nationalistic ideologies and the reinforcement of the self-image of many Christian groups as subjugated peoples.

 As a rule, the Ottomans did not require followers of Greek Orthodoxy to become Muslims, although many did so in order to avert the socioeconomic hardships of Ottoman rule.
 One by one, the Balkan nationalities asserted their independence from the Empire, and frequently the presence of members of the same ethnicity who had converted to Islam presented a problem from the point of view of the now dominant new national ideology, which narrowly defined the nation as members of the local dominant Orthodox Christian denomination.
 Some Muslims in the Balkans chose to leave, while many others were forcefully expelled to what was left of the Ottoman Empire.
 This demographic transition can be illustrated by the decrease in the number of mosques in Belgrade, from over 70 in 1750 (before Serbian independence in 1815), to only three in 1850.